 5) Effective educators - Demonstrate skills of effective classroom presentation of nutrition-related information.

-Application Deadline: April 1.
-Admission decisions for Fall term will be made in mid-April.
+Application Deadline: February 1.
+Admission decisions for Fall term will be made in mid-February.

 Contact Information: Before applying, it is recommended that you contact the director of the PhD Program in Human Nutrition, Dr. Linda Knol, at email@example.com or 205-348-8129.